Trying to find the best laundry detergent sheets is tough.

 Don’t get me wrong, it’s GREAT that they’re giving back (as more companies should be), but just be aware that their giving is limited.

 Tru Earth is an established laundry soap sheet manufacturer that ticks a lot of boxes.
-Their 32 load, zero-waste sheets are safe for sensitive skin, work in high-efficiency machines, and are cruelty-free.
+Their 32 load, zero-waste sheets are safe for sensitive skin, work in high-efficiency machines on most common fabrics, and are cruelty-free.

 While they’re nearly twice the price of Earth Breeze and their charity efforts are limited, they do provide a reliable product.